Current Page Path

 Kush Upendra Patel

-As Digital Pedagogy Librarian, I work with the Connected Scholarship team and Learning and Teaching (L&T) unit to support course- and research-based initiatives for students, faculty, and wider community partners that enrich their projects of cultural and digital citizenship.
+As Digital Pedagogy Librarian, I work with the Connected Scholarship team and Learning and Teaching (L&T) unit to develop and support course- and research-based initiatives for students, faculty, and wider community partners that enrich the projects of voice, care, and participation.
 Specifically, I partner with colleagues in the Library and on campus units to address the challenges and potentials of community-engaged learning and public humanities work in the digital age around such methods as digital storytelling and community archiving.
 I also consult with faculty and students on community-building opportunities within the classroom through social annotation, citation management, and blogging.
 In each of these collaborative roles, I am interested in asking how the Library might serve as a critical bridging institution for public scholarship and community-engaged practices that are grounded in the ethics and politics of care across cultural and digital divides.